Alqor-UG/sqooler/docs/idea_payment.md

 Both options are fairly interesting for users and for backend providers.

 ## Some ideas on pay per use

+The typical usage would be to tie the whole thing together and basically wrap a service like stripe into the service.
-The traditional way would be to have Stripe service then together you send the job in a trusted way to the person doing the calculation and there you go.
+Then you send the job in a trusted way to the person doing the calculation and there you go.

 !!! note
     It could be interesting to have a look how the structure is behind [Polar](https://polar.sh/).
 They seem to have a similar problem concerning payment between user and service provider.

+Most likely it would also have to have the following requirements:

+- Alice has to register with some payment options.
+- Bob has to register with some payment options.
+- The system has to securely send the money from Alice to Bob.
+- Alice has to be able to see the cost of a calculation before she submits it.
+Or does she ?

+This brings up the question on how to calculate the estimated costs:

+- You might just say that each shot costs some amount of money.
+- You might also base the costs on the time the calculation takes this is similiar to the way cloud services are often billed.
+- When should be the money transferred ?
+Most likely some monthly bill would be most reasonable ?
+- How can Bob sign his results such that the ownership is clear ?
+Maybe something like an MD5 hash that includes his username and the json file with the results ?
+This would be especially important for research groups.

+Whatever the case, we really have to enable Bob to register and this brings him back into `qlued`.

 ## Some ideas on the decentralized way